 He said the timing is now to determine how to pay for the port enlargement, which Lyons said might be under production through 2020.

 “We have one shot at this with Senator Shelby within the seat he is in right now,” said Elliott.
-“He’s labored a long time to make certain this is tied up for us to get this money.
+“He’s labored a long time to ensure this is tied up for us to get this money.
 This (the country allocation) is a small fraction of the money the whole project will price.
-If we don’t do this now, it won’t take place.”
+It won’t take place if we don’t do this now.”

-The project also has masses of unresolved environmental issues, which are being reassessed via the Corps of Engineers earlier than its very last document is due out someday later this 12 months.
+The project also has many unresolved environmental issues, which the Corps of Engineers is reassessing earlier than its last document is due out later this year.

 Seafood, Dauphin Island concerns

-In Dauphin Island, longtime worries have existed over the delivery channel’s impact on the herbal westward flow of replenishing sand along the barrier island’s sensitive shoreline that is at risk of powerful hurricanes.
+Longtime worries have existed in Dauphin Island over the delivery channel’s impact on the herbal westward flow of replenishing sand along the barrier island’s sensitive shoreline, which is at risk of powerful hurricanes.

-The Corps of Engineers has long been the focus of people who trust that the federal entity ought to take an extra proactive measure.
-In December, the Corps dedicated $four million to placing sand from channel dredging into a place that can help Dauphin Island’s eroding seashores.
+The Corps of Engineers has long been the focus of people who trust that the federal entity should take an extra proactive measure.
+In December, the Corps dedicated $ 4 million to placing sand from channel dredging into a place that can help Dauphin Island’s eroding seashores.